 But it was too short.
 The others started rustling too early.
 All Spice and I wanted to do was sleep in now, but they just sat there crinkling all their plastic bags for over an hour.
 At 8:30am, after the others had left and we were packed up, Spice and I just looked at each other and hugged.
 We’ll make it through the day.
 Spice said that it was a tough start, but we would have a strong day.

 Colorado helped us have a strong day.
 I thought we were heading straight into the mountains south of Salida, but instead we had hills.
 The Cochetopa Hills.
 The smooth Colorado Trail brought us through a peaceful forest with occasional viewpoints that revealed more hills, some blanketed in yellow aspen.
 We met up with Crunch, then with Rooster and we leapfrogged all the way to lunch at a creek.

-From there we had a long, gradual climb up Sargent’s Mess.
+From there we had a long, gradual climb up Sargent’s Mesa.
 A wide meadow with wider views awaited us.
 There, Spice and I decided to check out the Soldier Stone, a memorial to those who served for any country in the Vietnam War.
 It was a quarter mile off trail, but a worthy excursion.
 The place had a powerful feeling of peace surrounding it.
 I left impressed by the clear importance it has to the people who have an understanding of war that can only be gained through active service, but confused all the same.
-Saddened that we have war at all in the world.
+Saddened that we have war in the world at all.

 I stopped to write, then chased Spice down the trail until darkness, when I found her waiting on a stump.
 We made it a few more miles by headlamp, heard an elk bugling, then stopped at a spot that we hope will have a great sunrise tomorrow.
 Something to help us get a good start.
 It can’t be worse than what we got this morning.
 But we did manage to have a strong day after all.